Academic Catalog

 HE 2320 Advancing Policy in Community Health Education Cr.
 3

 Provides an overview of the community health policy process, advocacy and social, political and environmental issues affecting urban populations.
-Offered Every Other Year.
+Offered Winter.

 HE 3300 Health of the School Child Cr.
 3